-Sometimes, to find inspiration you must taste the fruity Jamz of others!
+Sometimes, to find the inspiration you must taste the fruity Jamz of others!
 Wait…..

 The flight of ChammelstrationMiser 4720K Art Jamz!

 Mission control had to step in a few times a month to give a course correction.
-In a few cases the “ChammelstrationMiser 4720K” went temporarily offline resulting in us having to reboot and fine tune the probe during its flight which lasted for almost 8 months in the depths of the internet.
+In a few cases, the “ChammelstrationMiser 4720K” went temporarily offline resulting in us having to reboot and fine-tune the probe during its flight which lasted for almost 8 months in the depths of the internet.
 With a reasonably un-safe battery backup in tow; “ChammelstrationMiser 4720K” managed to capture 1345 images.
-Like any good space program we feel it is our duty to show you some of the pictures that the probe produced rather then keep them all locked away in some underground vault a 3 miles below encased in an emerald casket.
+Like any good space program, we feel we must show you some of the pictures that the probe produced rather than keep them all locked away in some underground vault a 3 miles below encased in an emerald casket.

 The pictures we are about to show are also relevant to this site as we to some extent had a hand in many of the pictures.
 Sometimes we covered the page while others we simply added onto what the community already made.
 So without any further delay here is just a sample as to what the“ChammelstrationMiser 4720K” telemetry system captured out on the vastness of the internet.

 To explain what the hell is going on.
 Infochammel decided to do a live television service on twitch called the “Teleborg” and every few minutes it would show what the community is drawing on their whiteboard known as the “Chammelstrator” It was a way for the community to contribute to live robotic television and being known out there in the vastness of the internet.
 Often the Chammelstrator used the blues in the backgrounds as chroma-keys over other live web-cam events furthering the immersion that was happening right before everyone.